-KP govt. bans mercury dental fillings for children
+Mercury dental fillings for children banned in KP

-ISLAMABAD: The provincial government of Khyber Pakhtunkhwa has immediately restricted the use of mercury dental fillings for children below 15 throughout the province to protect them from catching serious diseases.
+The provincial government of Khyber Pakhtunkhwa (KP) has immediately restricted the use of mercury dental fillings for children below 15 throughout the province to protect them from catching serious diseases.
+Directorate General of Health Services KP, in its notification addressed to all district health officers, medical superintendents.

-KP Health Services Directorate General, in its notification dated July 10, 2018 and addressed to all district health officers, medical superintendents, Khyber College of Dentistry dean and quarters concerned says, “All health workers in the dentistry unit of KP are requested to restrict and do not prefer mercury dental fillings for children below the age of 15 years in KP to safeguard their health at their very early age with immediate effect.”
+The Dean of Khyber College of Dentistry, Peshawar and quarters concerned say all health workers in the dentistry unit of Khyber Pakhtunkhwa Province are requested to restrict and do not prefer mercury dental fillings for children below the age of 15 years in KP to safeguard their health at their very early age with immediate effect.